 Harvard Medical Center reported that heroin produces symptoms that last for about 4 to 6 hrs.; however, withdrawal symptoms can last on for a full week from a single dose.
 During that week.
 It’s reasonable to assume someone addicted to heroin would re-use as a means of stopping, just to make the pain stop.
 Even after the withdrawal process is over, the heroin cravings can also cause people to relapse.

 Drug rehab and recovery programs aid in breaking the cycle of addiction.
-Drug Rehab facilities give people access to medical innovations which alleviate the symptoms of withdrawal and provide access to treatments that will change their lives.
+Drug rehab facilities give people access to medical innovations that alleviate the symptoms of withdrawal and provide access to treatments that will change their lives.
 Rehab may be an intrusive option however, it really works.

 Heroin rehab facilities deliver clean and safe spaces absent of triggers associated with drug use.

 The initial step to recovery is heroin detoxification.
-This treatment addresses the physical grip heroin has on addicted people in addition to the chemical changes that take place in the body.
-This is imperative since endeavoring to detox from heroin addiction without professional help is not just dangerous, but deadly. particularly when people are enduring other medical conditions concurrently.
-Detox offers monitoring and support, with the supervision of physicians, that individuals need throughout this delicate time.
+This treatment addresses the physical grip heroin has on those who struggle with addiction.
+It also addresses the chemical changes that take place in the body.
+Detoxing from heroin addiction without professional help can be both dangerous and deadly.
+This is especially true for people who have co-occurring disorders.
+Detox offers the monitoring and support that individuals need throughout this time.
 That way they can find sobriety.

 There are medications capable of acting as a replacement for heroin, they trick the body into thinking it’s experiencing the drug it is craving.
 Meds are also good to ease the physical discomforts of withdrawal, like:

 - Stomach cramps